Ford E-Transit Review

 Ginny Says

-“With a claimed range of just 196 miles depending on which variant you have, obviously, the E-Transit delivers a knock-out punch to other e-vans.
-Just don’t expect that kind of range in winter with a van full of cement and lumber.”
+“With a claimed range of up to 196 miles, the E-Transit rewrote the rule book for e-vans.
+Just don’t expect that range in winter, with a van full of cement and lumber.”

 Tom Says

-“Great to drive, cheaper and with more range than all of the fully-electric competition, the E-Transit is a winner.
+“Great to drive, good value and with more range than most competition, the E-Transit is a winner.
 Comfort counts when you’ve got a 12-hour shift at the wheel.”

 Driven and reviewed by